 \subsubsection{Goal-Oriented Framing and Engaging Process}

 Beyond awareness and comprehension, willingness to use such controls could depend on how appealing they feel.
-Participants suggested presenting them as exciting, goal-driven tools rather than dry settings.
-For example, instead of segmented elements like drop-down menus (i.e., Mode Switcher) or proportion sliders (i.e., Adventure/Disruption), modes with different focuses could directly appear as front-end, overarching navigation tabs labeled "For You/Explore/Adventure" to trigger curiosity and invite interaction (P3, P5).
-Framing controls around practical benefits, such as ways to \textit{"enhance efficiency"} or \textit{"adapt to mood and needs throughout the day,"} was preferred over presenting them as plain settings (P8).
+Participants suggested framing them as exciting, goal-driven tools rather than dry settings.
+For example, instead of segmented elements like drop-down menus (i.e., Mode Switcher) or proportion sliders (i.e., Adventure/Disruption), these modes could directly appear as front-end navigation tabs labeled “For You / Explore / Adventure” to trigger curiosity and invite interaction (P3, P5).

+How control is framed also matters.
+Rather than presenting them as plain settings, participants suggested resonating with users’ everyday motivations, such as productivity, creativity, or enjoyment (P7, P8), and should be context-specific.
+For example, entertainment systems could \textit{“present them as playful and part of the fun rather than a chore,”} while productivity tools might frame it as a way to \textit{“streamline tasks and save time”} (P8).

 To sustain adoption over time, participants provided strategies to keep the experience engaging.
-Gamification elements, such as points and rewards for using these features, could encourage early and continued use (P1).
-Visual and content cues, including lively tones (P14), concise and bold wording (P18), clean design (P10), and playful videos or cartoons (P16), could all contribute to reducing perceived effort and maintaining attention.
+Gamification elements, such as points or rewards for using these features, could encourage early and continued use (P1).
+Visual and content cues, including lively tones (P14), concise and bold wording (P18), clean design (P10), and playful videos or cartoons (P16), could all help reduce perceived effort and maintain attention.